androidaftermarket/torrent_dl/README.md

 6) Edit $destDir = "../personal/torrents/" to match where your torrent client looks for torrents - I use dropbox.<br />
 7) set a cron job to run showrssFetch.php every few hours.<br />
 8) That's it<br />

+UPDATE 24/10/2013:

+Obsolete due to showrss:

+1) changing domains (showrss.info),
+2) switching to magnets,
+3) pushing magnets to my Transmission install
+4) generally being cool.

+This is happily no longer necessary.
+Enjoy...